by: Christina Botto

 - Count the days until he is 18 and out of the house - and away from you.

 So how do you change the way you interact with your teenage child?
-You’d like to give them space, but are wondering how much is enough – and where to draw the line.
+You’d like to give them space, but are wondering how much – and where to draw the line.

 Give your teen the chance to prove that he can handle certain situations.
 At the same time, make it clear that you are ready and available if he needs help.

-- Allow them to decide what clothes to buy and wear
+- Allow them to decide what clothes to buy or wear

 - When to do their homework